PietPtr/Microdox/keyboard/c44/README.md

 Apart from diodes and key switches for the keyboard matrix in each half, you will need:

 * 2 Arduino Pro Micro's.
-You find theses on aliexpress for about 3.50USD each.
+You can find theses on aliexpress for ≈3.50USD each.
 * 2 TRS sockets
 * 1 TRS cable.

 Alternatively, you can use any sort of cable and socket that has at least 3 wires.
-If you want to use I2C interface to communicate between halves, you will need a cable with at least 4 wires and 4x 4.7Ω pull-up resistors.
+If you want to use I2C interface to communicate between halves, you will need a cable with at least 4 wires and 2x 4.7Ω pull-up resistors.

 Wiring
 ------